BLCM/bl3mods/Apocalyptech/README.md

   presumably it never even got to a balancing attempt before being scrapped).
 The regen rate might get tweaked in the future.
 The current value hasn't seen any real playtesting.
+- `fix_siren_com_blank_parts.txt` - Siren COMs have a `None` option in their "primary" part pool, which none of the other characters' COMs have, so sometimes a Siren COM will spawn a little less powerful than it should.
+  This makes sure that the `None` part is never chosen.

 ## Customization Tweaks